Do eBooks work on all eReaders?

 How does DRM affect the ePub format?

 If you want to read an eBook, your e-reader device or application must be compatible with both the file format and the DRM format of the eBook.
-You will need Adobe Digital Editions in order to download and read ePub files

-What does DRM- protected mean?
+What does DRM – protected mean?

 Digital Rights Management (DRM) ensure that the person who buys an eBook is its sole owner and is unable to share the file with others.
-DRM specification for each eBook are set by the publishers who own the respective copyrights.
+DRM specification for each eBook is set by the publishers who own the respective copyrights.

 What are the eBook file type options PDF and ePub?